 The FarmQA soil penetrometer is engineered to measure both heavily compacted soils as well as the change in density layers.

 The compaction testing system from FarmQA provides an integrated solution, helping you increase yield and reduce costs.

 Engineered to withstand field operations, the CTS-1000 is made by Amity Technologies, leaders in agricultural technologies.

-Soil scientists require a cone penetrometer needs to be pushed through the soil at a consistent rate.
+Soil scientists require a cone penetrometer to be pushed through the soil at a consistent rate.
 With a hand sampler, it is hard to maintain consistency over dozens of samples.
 Because the CTS-1000 is electrically driven, it produces a constant stroke every cycle no matter what the soil conditions.
 This insures accurate compaction readings every time.